 British freelance journalist based in Taipei, Taiwan and MPhil Candidate in Modern Chinese Studies at Oxford University.

 Since arriving in Taiwan, my writing on politics, foreign affairs and culture has been featured in The Guardian, New Statesman, The Spectator, The Wire China, The Diplomat,Taiwan Business Topics,The Taipei Times, New Bloom and Los Angeles Review of Books: China Channel.

 Before starting my masters degree, I completed my undergraduate degree in Music, where I wrote about everything from Beethoven to Brahms, and K-pop at the DMZ to a Russian orchestra's performance in Palmyra, Syria.
 Between then and starting the masters, I studied at Harvard University as the Michael von Clemm Fellow, where my interest in East Asia really developed.

-At Harvard, I took an investigative reporting class run by Jill Abramson, the first female editor of The New York Times.
-For this, I wrote an investigative piece on Harvard University's provision of HIV medications PrEP and PEP, working under Jill's close editorial supervision.
+At Harvard, I took an investigative reporting class run by Jill Abramson, former Executive Editor of The New York Times.
+For this class, I wrote an investigative piece on Harvard University's provision of HIV medications PrEP and PEP, working under Jill's close editorial supervision.

 Whilst an undergraduate, I also edited The Oxford Student.
 During this time, I interviewed figures as diverse as Michael Eavis, Sharmeen Obaid-Chinoy, Andreja Pejic and Jerry Springer.